shamim0754/JavaAdvace/readme.md

 }
 ```
 ### Inner Class ###
-Inner classes are class within Class,Unlike a class, an inner class can be private,protected
+Inner classes are class within Class,Unlike a class, an inner class can be private,protected since it is  treated like member of the outer class

 ```java
 package com.javaaround;